AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

   The supported file types for imported audio content are **aac, adts, ai, avi, crm, f4v, gif, jpeg, jpg, m1v, m2p, m2t, m2ts, m4a, m4v, mov, mp3, mp4, mpeg, mpg, msvideo, mts, png, psd, psdt, quicktime, ts, tts, wav, webm, webp, wmv, xm4a, xwav, 264, 3gp**.

 ### Why do I receive a "No 'Access-Control-Allow-Origin' header is present on the requested resource" error?
   This error message indicates that the server that the JavaScript code is making a request to did not include the proper CORS (Cross-Origin Resource Sharing) headers in its response.
+Please see [this section on CORS](../guides/develop/context.md#cors) for more details on handling CORS with your add-on.

   ### Is [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) supported?
   No, `SharedArrayBuffer` is not currently available to use with your add-ons.